RedshiftLabsPtyLtd/rsl_xml_svd/README.md

 ## SVDConv tool from ARM

-**TL;DR**: you do not need to read this section.
+**TL;DR**: you do not need to read this section, this is provided for consistency only.
 Currently we use our own generator and our code generation is entirely python based.
-This is how we started.
+We generate `C` headers and `python` accessors (i.e. *properties*) using `jinja2` templates.

 The `SVDConv` tool from ARM can be used to validate the SVD description and generate defines and structs from SVD descriptions.